AMD-OSX/AMD_Vanilla/README.md

 Make sure to ****enable**** this quirk or the system ****won't boot****.

-**Note for Zen 4:** Zen 4 (Ryzen 7000) has issues that have not been sorted out.
-You are on your own if you have a Zen 4 system.
+**Note for Zen 4:** Zen 4 (Ryzen 7000) requires patching for IOPCIFamily.kext <br />
+These patches are enabled by default.
+Please ensure you've got them added to your current config for Zen 4 stability.

 Core Count patch needs to be modified to boot your system.
 Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.